Health care

 The entitlement to health care is not affected in law for refugees and beneficiaries of humanitarian protection but in practice there can be difficulties.
 Although not required in law, registering with a GP practice for primary care often asks for proof of address; if a refugee has moved from asylum support accommodation it may be difficult to obtain this.[1]

-Specialist medical support for refugees is patchy; waiting list for mental health services in particular can be long.
-The issues in practice are very similar for refugees to those faced by asylum seekers, despite the difference in status.
+Specialist medical support for refugees is patchy; waiting list for mental health services for the population in general in England in particular can be long.[2]
+The issues in practice are very similar for refugees to those faced by asylum seekers, despite the difference in status (see Reception conditions – Healthcare).

 The Advocacy Forum, a group of Refugee led Community Organisations supported by the Refugee Council, published research in 2022 examining the barriers to integration by refugees and people seeking asylum living in London.
 Refugees reported challenges in integration in areas of employment and housing in particular and many were experiencing mental ill health and worryingly, not accessing appropriate treatment.[3]